AusDM24WebSupport/AusDM24WebSupport.github.io/pages/Day1.md

 :::::: card

-# Operationalizing AI/ML for Cyber Security: Are we there yet?
+# Operationalising AI/ML for Cyber Security: Are we there yet?

 ::::: speakers